Open Cluster Program Coordinator:

 The Image (for imaging observers): An image for 100 (the basic program) or 125 ( the advanced program) must be included with your submission.
 Also include the imaging equipment used and any processing programs required.

 Because the goal of this program is to have the observer see the differences in the clusters, it is highly recommended that the same telescope and similar power be used for all of the clusters.
 By doing this, it will ensure that the differences that are seen are cluster differences and not power differences.

-Observations: For each object, the observer is required to record the location, date & time, seeing, transparency, aperture, power, a brief description of the observed object, the Trumpler classification, and a sketch for any 25 (basic) or 50 (advanced) or, if imaging, an image of any 100 (basic) or 125 (advanced) and include the equipment and processing used for clusters from the list; a sample is on page 11.
+Observations: For each object, the observer is required to record the location (Latitude and Longitude), date and time (local or UT), Seeing and Transparency, telescope aperture, power, and a brief description of the observed object, the Trumpler classification, and a sketch for any 25 (basic) or 50 (advanced) or, if imaging, an image of any 100 (basic) or 125 (advanced) and include the equipment and processing used for clusters from the lists; a sample is on page 11.
 This format follows that of most Astronomical League observing programs.
 If the format that you use is more detailed, just make sure that the basic requirements are recorded like they are on page 11.

-Awards: Once you have met the above requirements, send in your observing logs, program completed (basic or advanced), name, address, email, affiliation (club association or member-at-large), and phone number to the administrator of this program.
-Your Astronomical League Awards representative may send in your logs to the administrator as well.
-Make sure you send copies of your logs and not originals because the administrator of this program will not mail back your logs.
+Awards: Once you have met the above requirements, send in your observing logs, program completed (basic or advanced), name, mailing address, email, phone number, affiliation (club association or member-at-large), and to whom the certification should be sent, to the Coordinator of this Observing Program.
+Your Astronomical League Awards representative may send in your logs to the Program Coordinator as well.
+Make sure you send COPIES of your logs and not originals because the administrator of this program will not mail back your logs.